zsarge/ProjectEuler/README.md

 These are my solutions for various [Project Euler](https://projecteuler.net) problems.

+Project Euler is a website that has hundreds of challenges related to writing algorithms to solve problems.

 I use Project Euler mainly for programming challenges, but it also is nice for practicing mathematical reasoning.

 I hope these solutions may be instructive to those who are interested.